TheHun89/Data-Structures/README.md

 **Binary** – recursive data structure where each node can have 2 children at most; every node has a value that is greater than or equal to the node values in the left sub-tree and less than or equal to the node values in the right sub-tree

 ![Image](https://www.baeldung.com/wp-content/uploads/2017/12/Tree-1.jpg)

+Key Words
+Anagram – string has the exact same characters as another Palindrome – string is the same in reverse order
+GCD
+Fibonacci sequence – 0, 1, 1, 2, 3, 5, 8, 13, 21, 24, 55…
+    Fn = Fn-1 + Fn-2
+with seed values
+   F0 = 0 and F1 = 1

+Algorithms